lucasmedeiros-mdx/CodeReview/README.md

 1. **DO NOT** use extra spaces.
 For example avoid `if (someVar == 0)...`, where the dots mark the spurious extra spaces.
 Consider enabling "View White Space (Ctrl+E, S)" if using Visual Studio, to aid detection.
 1. **DO NOT** comment out code.
 It's the tracking system responsibility to keep track of the changes.
 1. **AVOID** using *regions*.
+1. **DO** place the members in (well-defined order)[http://stylecop.soyuz5.com/Ordering%20Rules.html].
+   1. Constant fields / Fields
+   1. Constructors / Destructors
+   1. Delegates / Events
+   1. Properties
+   1. Methods
+Within each of these groups order by access: `public, internal, protected internal, protected, private`.
+Within each of the    access groups, order by `static`, then `non-static`.

 ### Naming Guidelines